aws-samples/aws-lambda-url-sam/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

+- template.yaml - A template that defines the application's AWS resources.
 - lambdas/ - folder contains lambda function code
 - client/v4-signing-lambda-url.py - script to test the application
-- template.yaml - A template that defines the application's AWS resources.
+- client/requirements.txt - file that contain a list python dependencies required by script

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.